Ship Milling Machines

 If you are shipping a conventional milling machine, it is important to properly prepare it for shipping to prevent any damage from occurring.

-• Find or make a pallet – Find a pallet or build one by using these step-by-step instructions.
+Find or make a pallet – Find a pallet or build one by using these step-by-step instructions.
+Once your pallet is made, bolt your machine to the pallet.
+This will prevent the risk of your machine falling off the pallet.

-• Shrink wrap the entire pallet – Make sure to wrap the entire package to help secure the machine to the pallet.
+Shrink wrap the entire pallet – Make sure to wrap the entire package to help secure the machine to the pallet.
+Ratchet straps may also be used to secure the milling machine to a pallet.

 PRO TIP: Crate your freight & save some money!
 Transporting unpackaged machinery can be very costly.
 Box, crate, or palletize your freight shipment to save up to 50% or more on shipping costs.
 Need help packaging your furniture, office systems, or machinery?
 Talk to your FreightCenter Agent about professional packaging options at an additional cost.